 If you owe taxes, the first step is usually a visit by locally based HMRC officer whose initial purpose is to check the address and make contact.
 After, this visit HMRC may serve a notice and allow seven clear working days for the debtor to pay.
 If this is not paid in the time-frame, the HMRC officer/enforcement agent can visit the premises and take control of the goods with a Controlled Goods Agreement (CGA).

 Controlled Goods Agreement (previously Walking Possession)

 Threats of taking control of goods should not be ignored.
-KSA Group is witnessing a sharp increase in the number of legal actions against our callers, coupled with growing numbers of winding up petitions being issued by HMRC.
-The intent of HMRC is clear if directors don't act HMRC will.
+KSA Group is expecting a sharp increase in the number of legal actions against businesses as they seek to recoup tax following the pandemic.

-If you do not agree that you owe the tax demanded, you should tell the HMRC officer, but you will find that he/she is in a non-negotiable position once he/she is on the premises.
+If you do not agree that you owe the tax demanded, you should tell the HMRC officer, but you will find that they are in a non-negotiable position once on the premises.

 So, if you have a legal threat or have been visited by an HMRC officer , then you must ACT.
 In the event that the business is not viable going forward call us and we can put the company into liquidation quickly and lower the risk of personal liability.

 What Should I Do When The HMRC Officer Turns Up?